Peru 2010

 During the chase the males produce a strange crackling sound by twanging a pair of tiny rods at the tips of their abdomens.
 We had hours of fun watching the antics of these “Cracker” species, which included februa, feronia, laodamia and the gorgeous Hamadryas amphinome which has a shimmering blue calico pattern on the upperside, and bright red on the underside.

-image 11 - Learn Butterflies
+image 11 - Butterflies Store

 Hamadryas amphinome, Yarinacocha, Ucayali © Adrian Hoskins